carlosp420/nymphalidae_diversification/MS.md

 and posterior probability values for the nodes.
 For example, posterior probability values for clades in Satyrini are very low [0.5 to 0.6;
 @wahlberg2009].
-As a result, MEDUSA inferred a diversification rate increase for part of Satyrini in the maximum credibility tree, but this was recovered only in 17% of the trees from the posterior distribution.
+As a result, MEDUSA inferred a diversification rate increase for part of Satyrini in the maximum clade credibility tree, but this was recovered only in 17% of the trees from the posterior distribution.

 We run Multi-MEDUSA on sets of thousand trees that gradually decrease in